 Built along the banks of the Thames River in the “forest city” of London, Ont., Western is one of the largest universities in the province.
-With more than 400 academic programs, 200 courses to choose from in first year alone and approximately 184 student clubs, it is more than just a regional powerhouse; increasingly, the school is building international recognition.
+With more than 400 academic programs, 200 courses to choose from in first year alone and almost 200 student clubs, it is more than just a regional powerhouse; increasingly, the school is building international recognition.
 With research collaborations on every continent, Western is actively engaged internationally.
 “We are in competition with universities around the world to attract the best students and faculty and to provide the best international learning opportunities,” says president Amit Chakma.
 “We’ve made it our mission to educate global citizens, lead innovation and build our economy at home.
 Partnering with institutions abroad plays an essential part in accomplishing our goals.”
 The campus’s traditional charm is mashed up with modern elements, such as the stone-and-glass home of the renowned Ivey Business School.
-Downtown London, just a quick bus ride away, is the center of this vibrant, mid-sized city providing plenty of entertainment on the weekends.
-Drawing on its 280,000 alumni worldwide, Western boasts one of the largest homecoming weekends in Canada.
+Downtown London, just a quick bus ride away, is the centre of this vibrant, mid-sized city providing plenty of entertainment on the weekends.
+Drawing on its 294,000 alumni worldwide, Western boasts one of the largest homecoming weekends in Canada.